You're Not Welcome Here: How Social Distancing Can Destroy The Global Economy

 A robust economy is dependent upon the movement of goods and people.
 For instance, restaurants need people to meet, socialize and break bread together.
 Airlines and hotels need people to travel to conduct business or to see family and friends or new places.

 But all that has been vastly reduced.
 And the effect of that social distancing has been deadly on many businesses.
 Restaurants have been among the hardest hit.
-According to Yelp data, more than 60% of restaurants in the U.S. have permanently closed, closely followed by retail stores that sell clothing and home decor (58%) and beauty stores and spas (42%).
+According to Yelp data, more than 60% of restaurant closures are permanent, followed by retail stores that sell clothing and home decor (58%) and beauty stores and spas (42%).
 Airline travel is down around 70%, and hotel occupancy is at record lows.

 "Social distancing has stilled our strong economy," said Eric Rosengren, president and CEO of the Federal Reserve Bank of Boston.